lextm/jekyll-theme-chirpy/_posts/2006-3-7-first-new-features-on-walkpace.md

 Also, I will start to port in more SBT functions.
 But this time, I have ported in C#Goodies' function Doc Preview.
 I uses SharpDevelop a lot now, so I found this feature very urgent for BDS.
 It is not very hard to do this porting, because in BigFace I set up a better architecture.
 Later when you can see the code, you will find it easy to port in a feature.

-However, I do not think CBC's refactoring has stopped, so I bat more things are required.
+However, I do not think CBC's refactoring has stopped, so I bet more things are required.

 I will carry on.